Impartiality or control? Who decides what free speech looks like in UK media

 Raising defence spending to meet NATO targets while cutting international aid mirrors exactly the kind of Trump-era militarism that many hoped Labour would reject.

 What a responsible government would do: Build a foreign policy rooted in human rights and diplomacy.
-Fund domestic crises first—housing, health, education.
+Fund domestic crises first like housing, health, education.
 Say no to U.S.-style militarism and yes to independent, compassionate international leadership.

 The Alternative Is Not More of the Same